bensh4/nikto/README.md

  >> ```nikto``` to start the nikto

-Now take a cup of copy and wait for a while until it set-up!! :-D
+Now take a cup of coffee and wait for a while until it set-up!! :-D
 ###################################################################

 =====